 More than pubs and cafés in our own age, the bathhouse was the place to meet friends.
 Visitors were able to train their bodies on a field near the building or in the swimming pool, or could use the cold, tepid, and warm baths, or enjoy the sauna, the restaurant or the library.
 The combination of bathhouse, library and restaurant may surprise us, but the Romans were accustomed to it.
 If they wanted to say that someone was illiterate, they said he could not swim.

 The walls of Heerlen's Sint-Pancratiuskerk contain ancient Roman stones.
-Forty-six kilns have been identified; the town must have been an important center for the production of pottery, which can be explained from the presence of useful, white clay.
+Forty-six kilns have been identified; the town must have been an important center for the production of pottery, pottery, which can be explained from the presence of useful, white clay, which remained delightfully white after heating.